input-output-hk/medusa/README.md

 It uses a GPGPU Force Directed Graph simulation to efficiently maintain it's structure.

-This package comes with a Node JS server for populating Google Firebase Firestore from the Github API and a frontend client for running the visualization.
+This package comes with a Node JS server for populating Google Firebase Firestore from the GitHub API and a frontend client for running the visualization.

 ![medusa visual](https://raw.githubusercontent.com/input-output-hk/medusa/master/static/assets/images/medusa.jpg)